ariaghora/anvil/README.md

 Anvil runs neural networks without the typical ML stack.
 Load a safetensors file, run inference, get results.
 Currently implements enough operations to run vision models like SAM.
 Your deployment is just a binary.
 No Python.
 No gigabytes of dependencies.
 Just compiled code running models.

+> [!CAUTION]
+> I only tested it on MacBook M1, and currently it relies on Accelerate framework.
+I don't have access to different machines at this moment.
+> If you're not on macOS and you don't have Accelerate framework installed, then you're out of luck.

 ## Models

 ### Segment Anything Model (TinyViT-5M Backbone)